2020 National Championship Game: Date, time, TV channel for the College Football Playoff | NCAA.com

-We're in the sixth season of the College Football Playoff.
-LSU will play Clemson in the 2020 National Championship Game in New Orleans.
+It's time for the final game.
+No. 1 LSU plays No. 3 Clemson in the 2020 National Championship Game in New Orleans on Monday, Jan.
+13 to conclude the College Football Playoff — and season.
 Below, get the date, time and TV channel for the title game.

-Last season, Clemson routed Alabama 44-16 to win its second CFP national championship and third national title overall in program history.
-Now Clemson is back in the title game.
+Last season, Clemson crushed Alabama 44-16 to win its second CFP national championship and third national title overall in program history.
+This year, Clemson must beat Heisman winner Joe Burrow.

 2020 National Championship Game: Date, time

-The national championship will be played at 8 p.m.
+The national championship is set to be played at 8 p.m.
 ET on Monday, Jan.
 13, 2020.
 The game will be at Mercedes-Benz Superdome in New Orleans, Louisiana.

-LSU will play Clemson for the title.
+LSU and Clemson are meeting for the title.
 You can follow along here with live scoring, stats and updates.

 2020 National Championship Game: TV channel for the College Football Playoff